 We run half and full day workshops as well as short courses.
 Scholarships are available through application.

-These workshops are aimed at young people from 16 – 30 years (but other age groups can apply) and will be an inclusive environment - female supportive, disability accessible, indigenous supportive, LGBTI queer and trans friendly.
+These workshops are aimed at young people from 16 – 30 years (but other age groups can apply) and will be an inclusive environment - female supportive, disability accessible, indigenous and multi cultural supportive, LGBTI queer and trans friendly.

 Melania and Patty are music technology educators and have over 10 years' experience co-facilitating workshops.
 They have worked with a variety of participants of all ages, skill levels and cultural backgrounds.
 They facilitate a well rounded workshop program with activities that deliver not only the educational material, but also foster creative thinking and a positive learning environment.